-The UNCTAD BioTrade Initiative generally works at the national, regional and global levels through three strategic lines: enabling policy framework for biotrade; value chain enhancement; and market creation and development for biodiversity products and services.
+The UNCTAD BioTrade Initiative generally works at the national, regional and global levels with partners on three strategic lines: enabling policy framework for biotrade; value chain enhancement; and market creation and development for biodiversity products and services.
 National programmes on biotrade, initiated at the request of beneficiary countries, are developed and implemented jointly with national partners.
-Regional programmes on biotrade are developed to share experience and knowledge and promote an enabling regional environment.
+Regional programmes on biotrade are developed to share experience and knowledge, overcome common limitations and promote an enabling regional environment.

 At the international level, the BioTrade Facilitation Programme was launched under the initiative in 2003 to facilitate sustainable trade in biodiversity-based products and services.
-Currently in phase III, with financial support from Switzerland, the programme comprises mainstreaming biotrade at the global level, identifying non-tariff measures applicable to biodiversitybased products and providing guidance on biotrade-friendly implementation of the Nagoya Protocol to the Convention on Biological Diversity.
-As a means of enhancing the value chain, UNCTAD has developed a biotrade value chain methodology to support the growth of biodiversity-based sectors.
+Currently in phase III, with financial support from Switzerland, the programme comprises mainstreaming biotrade into sustainable development strategies and processes, identifying and addressing non-tariff measures applicable to biodiversity-based products and providing guidance on biotrade-friendly implementation of the Nagoya Protocol to the Convention on Biological Diversity.

+As one means of enhancing the value chain, UNCTAD has developed a biotrade value chain methodology to support the growth of biodiversity-based sectors.
 The aim is to enhance the production of value added products and services derived from biodiversity, for both domestic and international markets.